Everything that changes in France from January 2017

 Tax benefits for pensioners

-Anyone retired who employs someone at home are eligible for a tax credit.
-Previously this credit only applied to those pensoners who paid income taxes, but from January it will apply to all pensioners even those who fall below the tax threshold.
+Anyone retired who employs someone at home is eligible for a tax credit.
+Previously this credit only applied to those pensioners who paid income taxes, but from January it will apply to all pensioners even those who fall below the tax threshold.
 Households concerned will receive a check from the tax man in 2018 for their 2017 expenses.

 Help for hard-up youths